rsdasari01/Team-PENCIL---IoT-2022-Competition/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/110428822/182690651-4b36ec2a-1949-4c6d-9410-8b3f983b9183.png">

 The heat profile Hp-411 was different than Hp-354 because most of the steps in Hp-411 were a lot less and significant than Hp-354's steps.
+But the trend for this heat profile was interesting because instead of starting of with low values it starts of with high values, which also one reason we didnt use this heat profile.
+Starting it with high values would make the heat profile sensor's values for that to be somewhat inaccurate because that is a big range and it gives the sensor less room for a warm up.
+Another reason we didn't use this heat profile is because after the first step the rest of the values are really low which make it difficult to establish threseholds if the main distinguishing values is the first step.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/110428822/182690713-3952e303-23fb-45b4-aa78-636890895f46.png">